Add a projection

 correlation id.)

 Two things matter most.
-Return the events you handled — those are re-published on the subscription stream, which is what lets a caller know the read side has caught up (see read-your-writes).
+Track the offset in the same transaction as your writes — that's what makes processing exactly-once across a crash.
 And rebuild freely: to fix a projection bug, correct this function, delete the read model, reset the offset to 0, and replay — the journal is untouched.
 Background: The read side.

 val string: value: 'T -> string